Promoting Your E-Book Like the Pros

-1. Audit your Digital Properties
+1. Audit Your Digital Properties

-You’ve been so busy typing and drinking coffee that you have probably forgotten to market yourself online as a proven self publisher.
+You’ve been so busy typing and drinking coffee that you have probably forgotten to market yourself online as a proven self-publisher.
 Make sure that your Facebook, Twitter, LinkedIn, Pinterest, and your website portrays your writing passion and provides the information that your soon-to-come customers and fans are going to need from you.

 Also, don’t forget how powerful Social Media is as a publishing and promoting tool.
-If you are going for those likes, shares, and retweets you will want to give a good impression from the beginning.
+If you are going for those likes, shares, and retweets, you will want to give a good impression from the beginning.

-Kevan Lee from Buffer shared a 15-Minute Social Media Audit Everyone Can Do.
+Kevan Lee from Buffer shared a 15-minute Social Media Audit Everyone Can Do.
 Done?
 Please keep on reading.

-2. Pre Launch Buzz Campaign
+2. Pre-Launch Buzz Campaign

-Then, you are also going to want to be extra social about every small step you take in your way of delivering your ebook for the masses.
-For example, you will want to Snapchat when your ebook’s last chapter is finally done and also when your ebook design is ready.
+Then, you are also going to want to be extra social about every small step you take in your way of delivering your E-book to the masses.
+For example, you will want to Instagram or post on Facebook when your E-book’s last chapter is finally done and also when your E-book cover art design is ready.

-Also, have you considered crowdfunding your ebook?
+Also, have you considered crowdfunding your E-book?
 If what you are writing about is really groundbreaking and interesting, you should go and crowdfund it!
-This way you will have some money for the usual expenses and instantly have a crowd who wants to be first in line when your ebook is ready.
+This way, you will have some money for the usual expenses and instantly have a crowd who wants to be first in line when your E-book is ready.

 3. Get a Modern Landing Page

-So what’s all the fuzz about the so called “landing pages”?
-Although the name is self-explanatory there’s some confusion around it.
-A landing page is the page where a user lands after clicking a link, usually a link found on ads.
+So what’s all the fuzz about the so-called “landing pages”?
+Although the name is self-explanatory, there’s some confusion around it.
+A landing page is a page where a user lands after clicking a link, usually a link found in ads.
 The landing page MUST show what the link promised in order to keep the visitor interested.

 4. Benefit from Giving Away

-Chances are you are an upcoming fresh author and not everyone is familiar with your storytelling skills so giving away just makes sense.
+Chances are you are an upcoming fresh author, and not everyone is familiar with your storytelling skills, so giving away just makes sense.
 In the end, if someone reads your free stuff who wouldn’t have bought your book anyway, then you lose nothing, right?
-A best practice is to ask for an email address to unlock a digital download of your ebook sample.
+A best practice is to ask for an email address to unlock a digital download of your E-book sample.

 SlideShare is a great way to accomplish this.
-Go on and create a beautiful presentation of no more than 8 slides that give an introduction to your ebook.
-You will also want to add a (trackable) link that leads to your landing page or sends them straight to where your fans can get your ebook.
+Go on and create a beautiful presentation of no more than 8 slides that give an introduction to your E-book.
+You will also want to add a (trackable) link that leads to your landing page or sends them straight to where your fans can get your E-book.

-We will see more about this in Tip #7 where your advertising efforts will really be tested.
+We will see more about this in Tip #7, where your advertising efforts will really be tested.

 5. Aesthetics Matter